 Our program is providing important baseline data to track TROA implementation.
-We saw substantial changes in reservoir operations in 2016 during the first year of TROA and we will continue to collect water quality data at sites most affected by TROA.
+We saw substantial changes in reservoir operations during the first year of TROA (2016) and we will continue to collect water quality data at sites most affected by TROA.
 We will provide the data to the State of California to improve their efforts to protect water quality under TROA.

-Volunteer engagement increased in 2016 and we expanded our overall data gathering ability by augmenting our existing nutrient monitoring.
+Volunteer engagement increased in 2017 and we continued to support expanded volunteer nutrient monitoring.